Skip to main content

 3. Black Box Micro-Engagements (BBME)

-This builds habits of documenting production as a social, iterative process—not a mystical individual skill.
+This builds habits of understanding production as a social and iterative process.

 Emphasis: planning, tools, challenges, problem-solving